stromatolite/Synaesthesia/README.md

 --------

 This tool is about color detection and object tracking.
-Through the camera, the user can filter any color but the one he wants to detect.
-The tool then triggers events related to the presencei, the color, or the position on the screen.
+Through the camera, the user can filter out any color but the one he wants to detect.
+The tool then triggers events related to the presence of the color, or the position on the screen.
 The user can setup predominance threshold of the color.
 If the threshold is passed it triggers an event.
 When the color is detected it can send an message using the OSC or MIDI protocol.
 It also uses blob detection on the filtered camera image to track several objects at the same time.

 The simplest application example can be a color detection triggering audio (like the Synaesthesia App we released in the App Store and Google Play for Music Tech Fest London).
 More complex examples include multi-tracking of objects controlling sound Fx.
 In the example app, colors can be calibrated manually and adapted to the object and context.